reacton-js/reacton/README.md

     // get the text content of a file const MyComponent = await response.text()

-    // pass contents of MyComponent component file to Reaction plugin Reacton(MyComponent)
+    // pass contents of MyComponent component file to Reacton plugin Reacton(MyComponent)
   </script>
 </body>